 The First Amendment deals with arguably the most sacred tenets of the U.S. Constitution.
 The rights to free speech, assembly and religion continue to spark debate about how far these entitlements can extend.

 Any page in an American history book has a moment where we had to wrestle with these topics listed in the bill of rights.
 Moreover, these debates from the past continue to influence how we approach the stormy present.
+So, to help bridge the gap between knowledge and understanding, we have compiled a list of 5 first amendment cases that everyone should know.

 5 First Amendment Cases Everyone Should Know